Client Onboarding Questionnaire Template: What Questions To Ask New Client

 When it comes to any working relationship, it’s critical to make a good first impression.
 A client onboarding questionnaire helps you do just that.
 Not only does a client questionnaire help you gather the necessary information to execute brilliant marketing campaigns, but it also shows the client that you are putting their needs first and are doing everything you can to understand their business.

-Alongside the questionnaire, you can include material such as:
+Alongside the questionnaire, include material such as:

-• A one page overview of your company
+• A one-page overview of your agency

 • A personalized note of introduction